Darren Wharton

 Darren Leigh Wharton (born 25 December 1961) is a British keyboardist, singer and songwriter.
 He has fronted his own band, Dare, since 1985, but first came to attention as a member of Thin Lizzy.
+In 2023, Wharton launched a second band alongside Dare, Darren Wharton's Renegade.
 His son, Paris, is also a musician.

 Biography

 Wharton was born in Failsworth, Lancashire in 1961.
 He was playing keyboards for a band in London clubs when he auditioned for Thin Lizzy.
 Thin Lizzy had not had a permanent keyboard player since their early gigs, but following the final departure of Gary Moore from the band on 4 July 1979, Midge Ure (who had prior plans to join Ultravox) stepped in to help Thin Lizzy complete their touring commitments.
 Before a tour of Japan beginning in September 1979, Dave Flett joined the band to enable Ure to switch to playing keyboards where necessary.
 Ure was still acting as a temporary keyboard player at gigs during early 1980, but when he left to be with Ultravox full-time, Lynott decided to look for a permanent keyboard player.
 Wharton got the job, and initially on a temporary basis.
 He was only 18 when he contributed keyboards to their 1980 album Chinatown.
 By the following year on the album Renegade he had become an official member of the band, co writing the opening track "Angel of Death" with Lynott.

 Wharton continued with the band on the follow-up Thunder And Lightning in 1983, having a greater share in the writing credits, including the band's final single "The Sun Goes Down", but that year Lynott announced the break-up of Thin Lizzy.

 Wharton also worked with Lynott on the latter's 1982 solo recording The Philip Lynott Album where he played on most of the record's eleven tracks, and provided the piano solo on the single "Old Town".
 In 1999 Darren reunited with Thin Lizzy touring Europe and the US documented on the 2000 live album One Night Only.

 Wharton formed his own band, Dare in 1985, releasing the album Out of the Silence in 1988.
 This was followed in 1991 by Blood from Stone.
 Following a move to North Wales in 1992, the Dare sound reflected definite Celtic influences on the 1998 album release, Calm Before The Storm.
 Wharton then formed his own record label, Legend Records.
 The 2001 Dare album Belief was featured on Terry Wogan's BBC Radio 2 breakfast show when the single "White Horses" was played every week for three months.
 In 2004, now signed to Warners ADA Music, Dare released their Beneath the Shining Water album.
 The first single "Sea of Roses" was again playlisted by Terry Wogan on BBC Radio Two.
 2009 saw the release of Dare's sixth studio album Arc of the Dawn.